PAE MobiLLM: Privacy-Aware and Efficient LLM Fine-Tuning on the Mobile Device via Additive Side-Tuning: Experimental Setup

 \textbf{Parameters:} To ensure fair comparison, all experiments share the same configurations unless specified: FP16 precision (except FP32 for CPU-only devices), 20 training epochs, batch size 8, learning rate 5e-4 (except 1e-6 for full FT), the maximum sequence length 256, and averaged 60 Mbps in-lab Wi-Fi transmission speed.
-We use NumPy’s random number generation library to generate \( R \) with a fixed random seed of 0.
 Additionally, the internal low-rank hidden size of LoRA, MobiLLM, and PAE MobiLLM trainable modules is set to 64 by default.